Statutory Rape in California (PC 261.5)

-That is because California law considers minors to be incapable of providing consent to sex.
+That is because California law considers minors incapable of providing consent for sex.
 Having consent is not an element that the prosecution must prove in order to convict you of statutory rape.

 Under PC 261.5, statutory rape is a “wobbler” offense, which means it can be charged as a misdemeanor or a felony.

 One factor that is used to determine if you should be charged with a felony or misdemeanor is the age difference between you and the minor.